 - your mortgage from one of the participating lenders must be a repayment mortgage, of at least 25%, and cannot be an interest-only first mortgage;

-- the Scottish Government will help buyers to purchase the property by taking an equity stake of between 10% and 20% of the value of the property;
+- the Scottish Government will help buyers to purchase the property by taking an equity stake of up to a maximum 15% of the value of the property;

 - no annual interest is charge on your equity stake;